linode/docs/docs/applications/configuration-management/creating-your-first-chef-cookbook/index.md

 ![Creating Your First Chef Cookbook](creating-your-first-chef-cookbook.png)

-Prior to using this guide, be sure to set up Chef with the [Setting Up a Chef Server, Workstation, and Node](/docs/applications/configuration-management/install-a-chef-server-workstation-on-ubuntu-14-04/) guide, and, if needed, review the [Beginner's Guide to Chef](/docs/applications/configuration-management/beginners-guide-chef/).
+Prior to using this guide, set up Chef with the [Setting Up a Chef Server, Workstation, and Node](/docs/applications/configuration-management/install-a-chef-server-workstation-on-ubuntu-14-04/) guide.
+When following that guide, **be sure to make the following change:** for the Chef node, choose Ubuntu 16.04 as your Linux image.
+This is required because the [MySQL Chef cookbook](https://supermarket.chef.io/cookbooks/mysql) that will be used is not yet compatible with Ubuntu 18.04.

+If needed, you can also review the [Beginner's Guide to Chef](/docs/applications/configuration-management/beginners-guide-chef/).

 Working through this tutorial requires a root user account, and is written as if commands are issued as the root user.
 Readers choosing to use a limited user account will need to prefix commands with sudo where required when working on the Chef client node.
 If you have yet to create a limited user account, follow the steps in the Securing Your Server guide.

-{{< note >}}
-This guide assumes all nodes are using Ubuntu 16.04.
-Recipes can be adapted for use on multiple systems, but that is outside the scope of this guide.
-{{< /note >}}

 ## Create the Cookbook